Louis345/JSFrameworks2022/exercises/17b-ronswanson/README.md

 Before doing this exercise, read the documentation for the [Ron Swanson Quotes API](https://github.com/jamesseanwright/ron-swanson-quotes).

 If you would like to use the Axios library, install it with `npm install axios`. (`create-react-app`.
-Install zustand `npm install zustand --save` doesn't come with the Axios library and the zustand the statement, so you will need to install it separately.)
-Alternatively, you can use the browser native Fetch API.
+You will also need to install zustand `npm install zustand --save` to complete this exercise.)

 Complete the instructions in [App.jsx](src/App.jsx).